 Federal Regional Resources are those that are programmed at the regional or local level.
 They include the four fund sources of STP-L, CMAQ, STP-C, and TAP-L. Chapter 2 includes descriptions and programming methods of these fund sources.
-The marks are developed through various methods by fund source and is described in Chapter 2.
+The marks are developed through various methods by fund source.